CZ-NIC/dns-fuzzing/README.md

 # DNS fuzzing

-This is the repository we store a unique seeds for American Fuzzy Lop (http://lcamtuf.coredump.cx/afl/) fuzzing.
+This is the repository we store a unique seeds for [American Fuzzy Lop](http://lcamtuf.coredump.cx/afl/) fuzzing.

 ## Packets

-We have a fuzz test for (Knot DNS)[CZ-NIC/knot] packet parser and the packet/ directory contains some unique packets we have used to prime the AFL fuzzing.
+We have a fuzz test for [Knot DNS](https://github.com/CZ-NIC/knot/tree/master/tests-fuzz) packet parser and the packet/ directory contains some unique packets we have used to prime the AFL fuzzing.

 ## Contributions